The Trap (Captain Scarlet and the Mysterons): Plot

 Air Commodore Goddard, in conjunction with Spectrum, has organised a conference of the world's air force leaders to discuss anti-Mysteron defence.
 While flying to Cloudbase through a heavy storm, Goddard and his pilot, Captain Holt, are killed when their XQR plane is hit by lightning and crashes.
 Mysteron reconstructions of Goddard, Holt and the XQR continue the journey.
-Due to the poor visibility, Melody Angel (voiced by Sylvia Anderson), Goddard and Holt's escort, cannot be sure that the XQR was struck.
-On arrival at Cloudbase, Goddard informs Colonel White (voiced by Donald Gray) that he has changed the conference venue to the remote Glen Garry Castle in Scotland.
+Due to the poor visibility, Melody Angel, Goddard and Holt's escort, cannot be sure that the XQR was struck.
+On arrival at Cloudbase, Goddard informs Colonel White that he has changed the conference venue to the remote Glen Garry Castle in Scotland.
 Transmitting to Earth, the Mysterons cryptically warn that the "wings of the world will be clipped".

-While assessing the security of the castle, Captain Scarlet (voiced by Francis Matthews) discovers a secret alcove in the conference hall containing a machine gun manned by Holt.
-Goddard holds Scarlet at gunpoint and explains that when the conference begins all the delegates will be killed.
+While assessing the security of the castle, Captain Scarlet discovers a secret alcove in the conference hall containing a mounted machine gun manned by Holt.
+Goddard holds Scarlet at gunpoint and explains that when the conference begins, all the delegates will be killed.
 He then ties Scarlet to a chair while impersonating his voice to give clearance for the conference to begin.
-After arriving in a Magnacopter with the delegates, Symphony Angel (voiced by Janna Hill) is also captured.
+After arriving in a Magnacopter with the delegates, Symphony Angel is also captured.
 Scarlet and Symphony are both imprisoned in the castle dungeon.

 Believing that the XQR was destroyed, Melody leaves Cloudbase to find proof and eventually locates the plane's wreckage.
-Remembering the Mysteron threat, White realises that the air force leaders are in mortal danger.
-Unable to contact either Scarlet or Symphony, he dispatches Captain Blue (voiced by Ed Bishop) to Glen Garry.
+Remembering the Mysteron threat, White realises that the air force leaders are in danger.
+Unable to contact either Scarlet or Symphony, he dispatches Captain Blue to Glen Garry.

 Scarlet and Symphony are released by Glen Garry's caretaker, Morton.
 Moments before the conference begins, Scarlet bursts into the hall and shoots Holt, taking a bullet in the process.
 Symphony, Morton and the delegates return to the Magnacopter while Goddard leaves to man another machine gun on the castle battlements.
-Arriving in a Spectrum Pursuit Vehicle, Blue radios Symphony to warn her not to take off, or the Magnacopter will be in Goddard's line of sight.
+Arriving in a Spectrum Pursuit Vehicle, Blue radios Symphony to warn her not to take off, or the Magnacopter will be in Goddard's line of fire.
 Obtaining a jet pack from the SPV, the injured Scarlet flies up to the battlements and draws Goddard's fire as Symphony clears the area.
-Goddard ultimately guns down Scarlet but is killed when Blue destroys the battlements with the SPV's cannon.
+Goddard ultimately guns down Scarlet, but is killed when Blue destroys the battlements with the SPV's cannon.
 Scarlet later recovers from his injuries.